 Responsibilities of the ISC

-The Committee can also review the participating partners and can advise the Board of the Lead Center on changes, based on FTAâ€™s own performance criteria.
+The ISC also reviews the perimeter of the program partnership and can advise the Board of the Lead Center on relevant changes.

-Further roles include
+Further roles include:

 - Ensuring that advice and direction from the relevant CGIAR entities are considered in FTA planning and implementation.

 - Commissioning and approving FTAâ€™s management response to external reviews.

 - Working with the Lead Centerâ€™s Director General (DG) to design and implement a transparent recruitment process for the FTA Director that is in the best interests of FTA, and annually assessing the performance of the FTA Director, working closely with the Lead Center DG.